skip to main content

 An artist-in-residence award for an artist who is Canterbury-based or has an association with the region.
 Inclusive of a three-month grant, studio facilities and access to related resources at the Ara School of Art and Design.

 Requests for expressions of interest from artists for the Grace Butler Memorial Foundation Award at Ara who have an association with the region of Waitaha Canterbury and whose practice gives consideration to place and environment, natural and/or built.
 The Award is biennial and comprises a $20,000 grant and three month residency with studio facilities and resources at Ara School of Art and Design.
-Dates for Expressions of interest for the 2023 - 2024 Award to be confirmed.

 Updates